 2006 – Michelle Altieri

 Michelle Altieri was recognized for her pro bono efforts in representing a domestic violence victim who suffered from physical and emotional abuse and had been threatened by her husband with an illegal AR15 assault rifle.
-Through Ms. Altieri’s efforts, a Final Restraining Order was entered for the client and the court awarded the client sole legal and physical custody of her son.
+Through her efforts, a final restraining order was entered for the client and the court awarded the client sole legal and physical custody of her son.

 2005 – Michael P. Broadhurst and Louis Kozloff

 Michael P. Broadhurst and Louis Kozloff were both recognized for their extraordinary commitment to child advocacy.
-While advocating for abused and neglected children in dependency proceedings, Mr. Broadhurst and Mr. Kozloff developed the “Child Advocacy Privacy Rights Program.”
+While advocating for abused and neglected children in dependency proceedings, Michael and Louis developed the “Child Advocacy Privacy Rights Program.”
 This program seeks to educate defense counsel, prosecutors, and the judiciary on the importance of protecting the privacy rights of children in neglect and abuse proceedings.

 2004 – Katia Fano